Michael-Equi/ROV_Test_Bench/CONTRIBUTING.md

 4. Run `rosdoc_lite <package_name>`
 5. Veiw documentation by opening the `index.html` file stored in the `ros_workspace/src/doc/html/package_name` directory with your prefered web browser

+Document code using the javadoc style comments with JAVADOC_AUTOBRIEF=NO: http://www.stack.nl/~dimitri/doxygen/manual/docblocks.html

 ## --Updates needed beyond this point--

 ## Code of Conduct